robdcampbell/pythonCardio/README.md

 # Python Cardio Sandbox

-## My daily Python cardio space, making lots of mistakes (learning as much as  I can each day).
+## My Python cardio space, making lots of mistakes (learning as much as  I can, whenever I can).

+### Concepts to explore: facial recognition, etc...